Configure Service and Session Options

 Click to reevaluate a session when the configuration or a route changes. - TCP Secure Reset

-Click to send a TCP RST packet to the source if the SYN flag in the first packet of a new TCP flow is not set.
-TCP MSS Adjustment (Group of Fields) Configure the largest packet, in bytes, that the VOS device can receive in a single TCP segment.
+Click to send an RST packet to the source if the SYN flag in the first packet of a new TCP flow is not set.
+TCP MSS Adjustment (Group of Fields) Configure the maximum segment size (MSS).
+This is the largest packet, in bytes, that the VOS device can receive in a single TCP segment.
 The MSS does not include the TCP header (20 bytes) or the IP header (20 bytes). - Enable

 Click to allow the TCP MSS on an interface to be adjusted. - Interface Types